The Ball 60 Racing Engine

 I’m also immensely grateful to Tom Pearson, a past President of the American Miniature Racing Car Association (AMRCA), for generously sharing his recollections of the Ball and other historic racing engines of the pioneering era.
 It’s great to see evidence of a sincere interest in classic model engines from outside the mainstream air-head community.

-Finally, given the fact that original examples of the Ball 60 are somewhat akin to dodo droppings in terms of availability, it’s necessary to confirm that the writing of this article was made possible solely as a result of my possession of one of a series of fifty fine replicas of the engine which were made some years ago in the Ukraine by the well-known Profi company for Woody Bartelt of Aero Electric fame.
-The illustrated example is number B04.
-The engines have all now been sold, so don’t ask Woody to supply one!
-That said, they will doubtless continue to show up on eBay and at collectos from time to time.
+Finally, given the fact that original examples of the Ball 60 are extremely elusive, it’s necessary to confirm that the writing of this article was initially made possible solely as a result of my possession of one of a series of fifty fine replicas of the engine which were made some years ago in the Ukraine by the well-known Profi company for the late and much missed Woody Bartelt of Aero Electric fame.
+The illustrated example is number B04 - an early example.
+Although all of Woody's replicas were sold out years ago, they will doubtless continue to resurface on eBay and at collectos from time to time.

 Let’s begin now by looking at the background to the development of this very original model engine design.